"""

 [docs]

-"""Original implementation of zero suppression in Bairstow's method.
+"""Original zero suppression for Bairstow's method (modifies in-place).

-This function modifies the residual vectors vA and vA1 to suppress the influence
+Modifies residual vectors vA and vA1 to suppress interference from other

-Note: This is the original implementation that modifies vectors in-place.
+Note: This original version modifies vectors in-place.
+The newer

 :param vA: Current residual vector (A,B)